-Rebecca’s role as Policy and Public Affairs Executive is to support ICAEW’s policy priorities on Brexit, public sector finance and devolution.
-Before joining ICAEW, Rebecca worked for a public relations agency and in the House of Commons.
+Amy's role as Senior Policy and Public Affairs Executive is to deliver on ICAEW's policy priorities on industrial strategy, small business, and social mobility.
+Before joining ICAEW, Amy worked for an MP in the House of Commons.

 Daniel Ellis Senior policy and Public Affairs Executive